 SEAMEO INNOTECH joins the Department of Education in celebrating the signing of the Philippine Alternative Learning System (ALS) Act as a milestone in moving forward the country’s system of non-formal education.
 The ALS Act, or Republic Act No. 11510, provides support to ensure that more out-of-school children (in special cases), youth and adults (OSCYA) have access to quality basic education and will be ready for higher education or work.

-The Department of Education’s ALS Program is a parallel non-formal learning system, for learners that have dropped out of school or had no access to formal education.
+The Department of Education’s ALS Program in the Philippines is a parallel non-formal learning system, for learners that have dropped out of school or had no access to formal education.
 The program is based on a contextualized version of the K to 12 basic education curriculum designed specifically to meet the learning needs and situations of OSCYA.
-It provides options for OSCYA to continue their learning in a manner that that is suitable to their preference and circumstances and allows them to achieve their goals, improve their quality of life and become more active and productive members of society.
+It provides options for OSCYA to continue their learning in a manner that is suitable to their preference and circumstances and allows them to achieve their goals, improve their quality of life and become more active and productive members of society.
 Individuals from traditionally marginalized sectors of society, such as those geographically isolated or impoverished, as well as youth incarcerated in institutions, indigenous people, learners with disabilities and those living on the streets, will particularly benefit from opportunities to develop their literacy and life skills and increase their readiness for work and other sources of livelihood.

-Aside from enhancing access to basic education, the ALS Act also focuses on strengthening the capacity of ALS Teachers through pre-service and in-service training to improve the quality and relevance of ALS basic education programs.
+Aside from enhancing access to basic education, the ALS Act focuses on strengthening the capacity of ALS Teachers through pre-service and in-service training to improve the quality and relevance of ALS basic education programs.
 Career opportunities for ALS Teachers will be enhanced as additional posts will be created and recalibrated to deliver various ALS programs depending on the context and needs of the area they serve.
 Moreover, the law articulates the provision of adequate learning resources and ALS Community Learning Centers that are safe and conducive for learning in all cities/municipalities nationwide.
-Finally, the ACT will strengthen the governance of DepEd ALS programs through the creation of a new Bureau of Alternative Education tasked with overseeing the implementation of the DepEd’s ALS 2.0 reforms designed to improve the quality, relevance, efficiency and effectiveness of ALS programs across the country.
+Finally, the Act will strengthen the governance of DepEd ALS programs through the creation of a new Bureau of Alternative Education tasked with overseeing the implementation of the DepEd’s ALS 2.0 reforms designed to improve the quality, relevance, efficiency and effectiveness of ALS programs in the Philippines.